 Most people plan on watching movies and television shows.
 But some people also use TVs to play games or connect directly to external devices, such as jump drives or computers, to watch other content.
 Some treat television as a second screen.
 So, consider factors such as how many HDMI or USB ports are available and what controls are available to adjust settings.

 Gamers, in particular, should prioritize televisions with HDMI 2.1 ports because of their ability to support a variable refresh rate.
-Gamers need at least 120 hertz to prevent lag or dropped frames.
+Gamers should look for models with 120 hertz instead of a 60Hz refresh rate to prevent lag or dropped frames.

 There are more than just basic LED (light-emitting diode) displays these days.
 If you’re focused on budget, the baseline LED display may be more than enough and offers a reasonable price.